Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-01-06-plasmon-induced-nonthermal-carriers.md

 $$\vert a_s(t)\vert^2=4\vert H'_{sn}\vert^2\sin^2(\frac{\omega_{sn}t}{2})/(\hbar^2\omega_{sn}^2),$$

-For many techniques, the result of perturbation is a final state that places particle in the continuum, that is, a free particle.
+For many techniques, the result of perturbation is a final state that places a particle in the continuum, that is, a free particle.
 In this case, an explicit final state can be replaced by a density of final states.
 Such a density is defined as the number of energy levels per unit energy interval $\mathrm{d}E$.
 The *transition probability* $P(t)$ for discrete states is given as

 $$P(t)=\sum_s|a_s(t)|^2=4|H_{sn}'|^2\sum\sin^2(\frac{\omega_{sn}t}{2})/(\hbar^2\omega_{sn}^2),$$